SithumKavinda/ITPM2022/README.md

 # Car-Care Management System
 This project is based on a car service center business in Sri Lanka called The Car Clinic.
 Due to the increasing number of vehicles they have to repair, managing the inventory has been difficult to manage when done manually.
+To make the business more efficient and more profitable, they wanted to automate all the business procedures.